AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/05 - Exposure_Level.md

 Two different types of responses were demonstrated:

-- ✅ A remediation request (Update Windows 11)
+- ✅ 1.
+A remediation request
-- 🟡 A justified risk acceptance (signing communication policy)
+- 🟡 2.
+A justified risk acceptance

 ---